shopsys/shopsys/docs/model/how-to-work-with-money.md

 ### Form Constraints

 There are two form constraints to be used specifically with the `MoneyType` form fields.
-Because of model data transformation, you cannot use constraints that are validating scalar values (eg. `GreaterThan`).
+Because of model data transformation, you cannot use constraints that are validating scalar values (e.g., `GreaterThan`).

 #### NotNegativeMoneyAmount